WokLibCodeClub/.github/profile/README.md

 For those quite new to Python we will continue exploring the basics by writing a simple *Age Calculator* programme and starting to use Python graphics.

+This might save you some typing during the session:

+&nbsp;&nbsp;Have you had a birthday yet this year (y or n)?

 In the previous session on 28 September 2024 we learnt about the functions ```print()``` and ```input()```, and also *imported* other functions from different Python *libraries*.
 We saw the difference between *text strings*, *whole numbers (integers)* and *decimal or floating-point numbers*; and made some variables.
 You can find the code which was written on the screen during the first session by going to [https://trinket.io/python/104fce5c53d0](https://trinket.io/python/104fce5c53d0).

 Here are two weblinks which we may use during the session on 5 October 2024: